 '''

-set user <adduser / deluser / level / passwd | email |
+set user <adduser / deluser / level / passwd | email | logout> \begin{subarray}{c} \

-logout> J

 '''

+adduser <uname> <level>

+Add a new user, named <uname>, with access level <level>.

+<uname> can contain only letters and numbers, no add spaces or punctuation is allowed.
+If the user already exists, no action is taken.

+<level> can be one of:

+user This level can only view status

+configuration, no changes to

+configuration.
-adduser <uname> <level></level></uname> <level>. <uname> can</uname></level> user This level can only view status and configuration, no changes to configuration. admin All functions of 'user' with added ability to change most configuration settings. super All functions of 'admin' with added ability to edit the user table. deluser <uname></uname> You cannot delete yourself.
-If the user t, an error is returned. level <uname> <level></level></uname> Change the a descriptions o ccess level for a user.
-See 'adduser' for of levels.

-passwd Change the password.
+admin All functions of 'user' with added ability

+to change most configuration settings

+super All functions of 'admin' with added

+ability to edit the user table.

+deluser <uname> Delete a user.
+You cannot delete yourself.
+If the user does not exist, an error is returned level <uname> <level> Change the access level for a user.
+See passwd [<uname>] Change the password.
 If you are changing your own password, you are prompted for your old password first.
 Only supervisors can change someone else's password.
 This can accept a username and, if one is given, you can change the password of the user.
 You will not be prompted for their old password.
+A blank password is not allowed.

+'adduser' for descriptions of levels.

-A blank password is not allowed. email [ <uname>] <email></email></uname> Change the email address for user.
+email [<uname>] <email> Change the email address for user.
 You will be queried for your password to allow changes.
+If no assumed.

-If no <uname> is given, then the current user is assumed.
+<uname> is given, then the current user is

 Only supervisors can use the optional '<uname>' parameter.
-This can accept a username and, if one given, you can change the email address of the user.</uname></uname> logout [options] Log out the user with the given option selections.
-See set user logout for information about the options.
+This can accept a username and, if one is given you can change the email address of the user.

+logout [options] Log out the user with the given option selections.

+See set user logout for information about the

+options